learn-co-curriculum/curriculum-team/saved-replies/pull-request-sucess.md

-Thank you for submitting this PR and catching this issue.
+Hello,

-We've merged the pull request in.
-Thank you for contributing to a learn-co-curriculum repository and helping future students learn to code!
+We've merged this pull request in.
+Thank you for submitting this PR and for contributing to a learn-co-curriculum repository!

 We appreciate your support! 💙